codesharedot/quantum-resistant-ledger-price/README.md

-# siacoin price
+# verge price

-Gets the siacoin price with Python (from JSON).
+Gets the verge price with Python (from JSON).

 https://pythonbasics.org